 - Arguments may be enclosed in double quotes (") in order to specify arguments that contain spaces.

-The following keywords can be used in client ssh client configuration files (keywords are case-insensitive and arguments are case-sensitive).
+The following keywords can be used in SSH client configuration files.
+Keywords are case-insensitive and arguments are case-sensitive.
 Any algorithm or method names that include an at sign (@) are for experimental use only and not recommended for production.

 Restricts the following declarations to be only for those hosts that match one of the patterns given after the keyword.
 The pattern is matched against the host name given on the command line.

 Restricts the following declarations to apply only for hosts that match the specified criteria.
 For detailed information, see SSH man page.

 Specifies which address family to use when connecting.
 Valid arguments are:

 yes, passphrase/password querying will be disabled.
 This is useful for running the ssh client from shell script that do not have an interactive user, and prevents accidentally blocking on a password prompt.